Pwang0722/Talking_Avatar_by_D-ID/README.md

 ---

-- Generated avatar images using [Leonardo](https://leonardo.ai/), created text-to-speech soundtracks with [VoiceOverMaker](https://voiceovermaker.com/), and combined the images and soundtracks to make a talking avatar in [D-ID](https://www.d-id.com/).
+- Generated avatar images using [Leonardo](https://leonardo.ai/), created text-to-speech soundtracks with [VoiceOverMaker](https://voiceovermaker.com/), and combined the images and soundtracks to make talking avatars in [D-ID](https://www.d-id.com/).
 - For personal use only, not for commercial purposes.